mo6/mkdocs-mo6/README.md

 A MkDocs theme, derived from the MkDocs [Bootswatch](https://bootswatch.com/) spacelab theme.

+## Usage

+To use this theme with your MkDocs project, download/clone in a subdirectory `mkdocs-mo6` and add the following to your `mkdocs.yml` file:

+	theme_dir: 'mkdocs-mo6'

 ## Modifications

 The following changes / additions are made compared to spacelab: